nychealth/coronavirus-data/README.md

 These values exclude people who previously tested positive.
 These values exclude persons who reside in long term care facilities and correctional facilities.

-## Counting COVID-19 Cases, Hospitalizations, and Deaths
+## Counting COVID-19 cases, hospitalizations, and deaths
 ### Case definitions for COVID-19

 Surveillance case definitions for all notifiable conditions are developed at the national level by the [Council of State and Territorial Epidemiologists (CSTE)](https://wwwn.cdc.gov/nndss/conditions/).
 These standard definitions support public health officials in classifying and counting infections consistently across different states and local jurisdictions.
 The [criteria](https://wwwn.cdc.gov/nndss/conditions/coronavirus-disease-2019-covid-19/case-definition/2020/08/05/) for reporting a person with COVID-19 infection (“case”) are based on laboratory tests and epidemiologic links, and include two classifications: